• Skip to primary navigation

 If you’re looking for other Easter desserts, try my Chocolate Peanut Butter Birds Nest Cookies or my Cookie Dough Easter Eggs!

-• Easy to make- This recipe is so simple!
-Anyone can make these cookies!
+• Simple: This recipe is so simple.
+The cookie dough comes together in minutes.
+Anyone can make them.

-Below is some useful information about some of the ingredients.
-See the recipe card for the full list of ingredients.
+Below is some useful information about some of the ingredients for these mini Cadbury egg cookies.

 • Cocoa powder– Use Dutch process cocoa or natural unsweetened cocoa powder.
-With cocoa powder in the dough, I guess we can call these cookies Cadbury DOUBLE chocolate chip cookies!
+For another cocoa based cookie, try my orange chocolate chip cookies.

-• Cinnamon-These cookies don’t taste like cinnamon.
-Cinnamon does add a hint of warm flavor to these chocolate cookies.
+• Cinnamon-These cookies don’t taste like cinnamon, but cinnamon adds a hint of warm flavor.

-• Brown sugar-Brown sugar adds flavor to these cookies.
-It also makes them moist, soft and chewy!
-Use light or dark brown sugar in this recipe.
+• Brown sugar-Brown sugar adds flavor and makes these cookies soft and chewy!
+Use light or dark brown sugar.

 • Butter-Use unsalted room temperature butter.